doublemcz/dibi-orm/readme.md

 ```

 ###### Static join parameter
 It is also possible to specify static join parameter to filter table by column.
-Here you can see static join that defines user.type = 'error'
+Here you can see static join that defines user.type = 'error'.
+Static join is possible only on @oneToOne and @oneToMany relations.
 ```php
 /**
  * @table (name="users")